 From an evolutionary perspective, men needed higher testosterone to give them that ‘alpha male’ drive for hunting and protecting family.
-In modern culture, men with higher testosterone are shown to live longer, have more vitality, and exude more confidence.4
+In modern culture, men with higher testosterone have been shown to live longer, have more vitality, and exude more confidence.

 Naturally, having low T is something to be taken seriously as you are lacking the very substance that makes you a man.
-TRT is a life-changing protocol for many males, and the research to back its benefits are irrefutable.
+TRT is a life-changing protocol for many males, and the research backing its benefits is unambiguous.

 - Dohle, G. R., Smit, M., & Weber, R. F. A. (2003).
 Androgens and male fertility.
 World journal of urology, 21(5), 341-345.